 - It is recommended to use hydraulic cement only for the construction works which can be constructed within 10-15 minutes with a moderate amount of cement mix.

 - Hydraulic cement has the ability to provide strength for the structures which are in the contact with water.
 This cement is used for the construction of highly durable structures.

 - It is important to taken proper measures while applying the hydraulic cement in the cold climates.

-- Hydraulic cement does not shrink like normal cement and some also expand while hardening.
+- Hydraulic cement does not shrink like normal cement, and some types even expand while hardening, which is useful for sealing and repair works.
 This type of hydraulic cement which has the property to expand is very useful for the sealing and repair works.

 - Repairing concrete structures with Hydraulic cement is very durable and holds for many years.

 When using hydraulic cement, it is widely employed for the construction of various structures. which are listed are as follows

 - Swimming pools